 An employer turns down a job applicant who stammers because it is concerned other employees will make fun of the stammer.
 This is likely to be direct discrimination.

-This phraseology – of looking at the ‘factual criteria’ applied by the discriminator – is taken from Lord Phillips’s judgment in the JFS admissions case (link to bailii.org) (also Press Summary (pdf)), which in December 2009 reaffirmed that motive is irrelevant.
+This phraseology – of looking at the ‘factual criteria’ applied by the discriminator – is taken from Lord Phillips’s judgment in the JFS admissions case (link to bailii.org) (also Press Summary (pdf)), which reaffirmed in December 2009 that motive is irrelevant.
 Other judges expressed the test in other ways, but the majority of the Supreme Court essentially took the same approach.

 Some examples of cases looking at the cause of treatment rather than the motive:

-In James v Eastleigh Borough Council (1990) a swimming pool charged lower admission to pensioners, because a person’s resources were likely to have been reduced by retirement.
+A swimming pool charged lower admission to pensioners, because a person’s resources were likely to have been reduced by retirement.
 Even so, it was held to be direct sex discrimination against men.
 Since the retirement age was 65 for men and 60 for women, the effect of the pool’s policy was inherently discriminatory – a 61 year old man would be charged more than a 61 year old woman.

-In Amnesty International v Ahmed (2009) the employer was, amongst other things, concerned that a person of the claimant’s ethnic origin would not be perceived as impartial.
+The employer was, amongst other things, concerned that a person of the claimant’s ethnic origin would not be perceived as impartial.
 The court held that ‘benign’ reasons such as this did not alter the fact that there was direct discrimination on grounds of ethnic origin.

 …but usually need to look at mental processes